 Flat roof shingle repair averages $50 to $100 for each shingle.
 However, repairmen usually offer discounts if you need multiple shingles repaired, so you do not need to pay the same price for every shingle.
 The total cost of your repair depends on the number of damaged shingles and level of repair work.
 Most flat roofs do not have shingles because shingles are usually only installed when a slope is present.
 However, there are cases where certain areas of a flat roof can have shingled sections.
 Shingles may get cracked, split, or broken and could need to be treated with adhesive or patching materials to repair them.

-Flat roof drain repair costs between $75 and $500.
-The drain is an important part of the overall flat roof design, helping drain water away and preventing it from pooling on the roof and damaging the roof materials.
+However, the drain is still an important part of the overall flat roof design, helping water run off in a certain direction and preventing it from pooling on the roof.
+(When water pools, it can seep into the home and cause major damage.)
 Unfortunately, drains can clog, so they may need to be cleaned out.
 They may also become damaged and cracked in storms or extreme temperatures, so they might need patching or parts replaced.

 Repairing flat roof drip edges ranges from $150 to $400.
 Drip edges are L-shaped metal pieces positioned at the edge of the roof.
 They can also be known as drip edge flashing and are used to divert water off the roof, away from any fascias, preventing it from pooling under the roofing materials.
 Metal drip edges are strong, but they become dented or damaged in storms or because of falling debris.
 So, they may occasionally require patching or cleaning.

 Professional repairs for flat roof membranes average $300 to $1,750.
-The membrane of a flat roof is the material that keeps water out, and this can include rubber, modified bitumen, and similar materials.
+The membrane of a flat roof is the material that keeps water out, and this can include rubber, modified bitumen, PVC, and similar materials.
 Membrane punctures are one of the most common flat roof issues.
 Cement is spread around the damaged area to seal it, and new roofing materials are placed over the top to fix a punctured membrane.
 Membranes also suffer from cracks and blistering and may need patching or resurfacing.

-Many different problems affect flat roofs, and most are caused by weather and temperatures.
-Others can be caused by accidents, impacts, or general wear and tear.
 The repair method depends on the problem.
 Fixing a leak is very different from dealing with a sagging roof, and the costs vary accordingly.
 The table below shows common flat roof issues and average repair costs for each, based on a 1,500 sq.ft. flat roof.
 Some of these ranges are wide because costs vary based on the roofing materials.

 Type of Problem | Average Repair Costs (Labor Included) |